johnroutledge/milestone-project-1/README.md

 3. As a Thai person living in the UK who struggles with English, I want help with the language so that my everyday life is improved.
 * Yes, the links to the PDF tutorials from the language page are quickly accessible.
 4. As someone who has recently moved to the UK with children, I want an idea of what the UK is like for young children so that I can plan activities for them and make their lives more fulfilling.
-* Yes, by looking through the images in the gallery page, they can see varoius types of activites for the family the UK has to offer.
+* Yes, by looking through the images in the gallery page, they can see various types of activities for the family the UK has to offer.
 5. As a Thai person living in Thailand who want to help my children with their English, I want language help specific to parents with children so that they progress quicker at school and have more opportunities later in life.
 * Yes, the links to helping your children with their English are clear.
 6. As an interested observer, I want to be able to get the latest updates on social media so I can get the latest news and photos.
-* Yes, links to the BIlingual Boys social media pages are available on every page, as is the button so they can register for updates.
+* Yes, links to the Bilingual Boys social media pages are available on every page, as is the button so they can register for updates.

-**Testing Browser Compatability**
+**Testing Browser Compatibility**

 The website was successfully opened and rendered correctly in Chrome (both desktop and mobile versions), Edge and Safari.